inveniosoftware/react-searchkit/docs/docs/connect_your_rest_apis.md

 title: Connect Your REST APIs
 ---

-React-SearchKit comes out of the box with a working adapter for [Elasticsearch 7](https://www.elastic.co/) and [Invenio](https://inveniosoftware.org) REST APIs.
+React-SearchKit comes out of the box with a working adapter for [OpenSearch 2](https://opensearch.org/) and [Invenio](https://inveniosoftware.org) REST APIs.
 However, the library has been designed to allow the creation of custom adapters to plug in any REST API service.

 There are 2 ways of connecting your REST APIs: